 In addition to pregnancy, morning sickness can also impact on your lifestyle.
 There are helpful tips available to help reduce the frequency and severity of morning sickness symptoms such as nausea and vomiting.
-Supplements like Elevit Morning Sickness Relief may help provide relief for up to 12 hours.
+Supplements like Elevit Morning Sickness Relief may help provide relief.

 7. Reduce constipation and heartburn